olof-sky/cafe-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Café application

-## Todo design
+## Todo

-- [x] Figure out concept of page
-- [x] Do research on available design choices in tailwind
-- [x] Create figma layout, mobile first design
-- [x] Design should contain animation on scroll
-- [x] Nav element
+- [ ] Create and structure db in firebase from current data.
+- [ ] Connect db to components to handle images, text and links.
+- [ ] Create admin page for handling of database
+- [ ] Refactor code for handling variables in admin page
+- [ ] Refactor code for better reusability of components
+- [ ] Refactor variable naming for reusability
+- [ ] Add more pages
-- [x] Aside element
+  - Kontakt
-- [x] Footer element
+  - Bilder
-- [x] Slider element
+  - Tårtor
-- [x] Contact form
+  - Bröllop

 ## Concept